The Quick Answer

 There is certainly much that can be done in an EFW session without a client ever getting on a horse.
 This may include observing horses in the pasture, grooming horses, relaxation exercise with the horses, sharing stories with and about the horses, leading horses, and practicing groundwork exercises.

 Simply ‘being with’ a horse in the present moment is often the most powerful and healing aspect of our work … and the greatest gift we can offer a client

 Rushing too quickly into encouraging or allowing a client to ride could get in the way of these healing opportunities.

 When EFW programs do incorporate riding the primary focus is not usually on learning riding skills.
 While basic skills should be taught for safety reasons, the riding component of an EFW session is usually one strategy utilised towards achieving the EFW goals for that client, rather than being the goal itself.

 Sometimes whether your clients ride depends on your certification choice.
 For example, EAGALA does not allow any of their practitioners to include a riding component while a CanTRA or PATH program is likely to include quite a bit of ridden work.

 The decision whether or not to have clients ride may also depend on your client population.
 For example, children are often very keen to ride your horses, while this aspect of the work may be less important for adult clients.

 The ‘to ride or not to ride’ decision will also depend on your equine credentials, education and experience, particularly regarding your ability to keep novice and nervous riders safe.
-EFW Canada require a certified Equine Professional (EP), with experience specifically with novice riders, to be present whenever clients get on a horse.
+Pro-EFW require a certified Equine Professional (EP), with experience specifically with novice riders, to be present whenever clients get on a horse.
 At Healing Hooves we add an extra training component covering riding considerations for those participants who are pursuing EP certification and plan to invite some of their clients to ride.
-EFW Canada currently have a committee looking into further defining the training requirements in this area.
+Pro-EFW currently have a committee looking into further defining the training requirements in this area.